Mileage Claim Calculator - Work Out Your Mileage

-Keep in mind that this calculation is not enough for you to have the right to receive the funds.
-To do so, you need to provide proof of your business trips which can easily be done if you keep a car log book.
+Keep in mind that simply estimating your mileage is not enough for you to receive the reimbursement or HMRC deduction.
+To do so, you need to provide proof of your business trips in the form of a HMRC-compliant mileage log.

 You can claim the mileage relief only when you use your personal vehicle for business purposes.
 To make sure you claim the right amount, you need to understand what HMRC classifies as business trips.